Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 Currently the support for 32bit operating systems was removed in order to avoid the incidence of out-of-memory crashes and virtual address exhaustion, especially during movie creation.
 The software is supported under Windows, macOS and Linux for Oracle Java 8 64bit.

 The software is also tested under later versions of OpenJDK.
-There are several warnings about illegal reflective accesses from JOGL, some of them OS-specific.
-Fixing those for a future Java version where they will become errors will be very difficult.
+There are several illegal reflective accesses from JOGL into the now modularized Java frameworks, some of them OS-specific.
+Currently manifesting as warnings, it will be very difficult to fix those for future Java versions where they will become errors.

 The software is under continuous refactoring and re-architecting as new features become available.
-Reducing the number of lines of code is one of the main concerns.
-The software is regularly submitted to static code analysis using IDEA IntelliJ, SpotBugs, PMD, and Synopsys Coverity (with 1 "outstanding defect", false positive).
+Simplification and reduction of the number of lines of code are top priorities.
+Besides continuous testing, the software is regularly submitted to static code analysis using IDEA IntelliJ, Google Error Prone, SpotBugs, PMD, and Synopsys Coverity.

 ## WP21200 -- Improve Client Interoperability